 ImportantIt is not recommended to ask Customers to upload attachments that contain sensitive information.
 Attachments are not encrypted and are not password protected.
 Learn more about Secure attachments

 Editing Custom fields

 Once you've created and saved a Custom field, you can edit it at any time.
-Custom fields are edited on the account-level.
-This means that any change made to a Custom field, will change the settings for the field in every Booking form in which the field is included.
+Custom fields are edited on an account level.
+This means that any change made to a Custom field will change the settings for that field in every Booking form that the field is included in.

-- Add subtext: This is where you can write a description of the field or explain why you are asking for the information.
+- Add subtext: This is where you can write a description of the field, or explain why you're asking for the information.